indrekots/indrekots.github.io/_posts/articles/2018-05-28-package-structure-in-spring-apps.md

 > So what does the architecture of your application scream?
 When you look at the top level directory structure, and the source files in the highest level package; do they scream: **Health Care System**, or **Accounting System**, or **Inventory Management System**?
 Or do they scream: **Rails**, or **Spring/Hibernate**, or **ASP**?
 >
 > <footer><strong>Uncle Bob</strong> &mdash; <a href="https://8thlight.com/blog/uncle-bob/2011/09/30/Screaming-Architecture.html">Screaming Architecture</a></footer>

+coming up with module boundaries is hard, layered architecture is a simple starting point (M. Fowler)